Combi boiler for a large house

 Because a combination boiler draws all of its water supply directly from the mains water supply, these boilers struggle to meet high demands for the hot water.
 An example of this, is when multiple hot water taps are turned on in various bathrooms, the kitchen or other rooms within the house, you will often see a dramatic reduction in the water pressure.

 This is caused by the combination boiler not having the benefit of a storage hot water tank, which would meet these levels of demand.
+This situation used to be resolved by using a regular boiler commonly known as system boilers in conjunction with a hot water storage cylinder.

 Another benefit of having an element of hot water storage is that the larger the property, the longer the hot water pipe runs tend to be, so depending on the property layout you can install a secondary domestic hot water return, which eliminates the delay for the hot water to get to the taps around the home, this also eliminates what is referred to as “hot water dead legs”.